cacutler/cacutler/README.md

 I am available for part time freelance software development work.
 Feel free to look through my <a href="https://cacutler.github.io/">GitHub Page</a> for further details.

-- 🔭 I'm currently working on **a city park reservation tool along with a fitness and calorie tracker and workout planner**.
+- 🔭 I'm currently working on **shfit scheduler tool along with a family dashboard web app**.
-- 🌱 I'm currently learning **C#/ASP.Net, Flutter/Dart, FastAPI/Python, and PostgreSQL**.
+- 🌱 I'm currently learning **Laravel, Vue, and React**.
 - 💬 Ask me about **web (backend and frontend) and mobile development**.
 - 📫 How to reach me **calexcutler@gmail.com**.
 - 👨‍💻 All of my projects are available at my **[GitHub Profile](https://github.com/cacutler)**.